artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part1-settingupdcrd.md

 ### 4. Installing the Decred software from the binary file

-Now that we've got the binary file on our Raspberry Pi we need to make it executable in order to run it.
+Now that we've got the binary file on our Raspberry Pi, we need to make it executable in order to run it.
 This is done with the command `chmod +x dcrinstall-linux-arm-v1.5.1`, which, if done successfully, should make the binary file turn green, like some of the files we saw earlier in section no. 2, like so:

 ![](../../img/setup22.PNG)